UPO33/sfpool/README.md

 # Introduction

-sfpool (Simple Fast Pool) is a another memory pool allocator library (if it is a library at all).
+sfpool (Simple Fast Pool) is a another memory pool allocator library written in C99 (if its a library at all).

 # What is a memory pool?